megoesrawr/basicBot/README.md

 `javascript:(function(){$.getScript('https://github.com/CustomCraftDev/basicBot/master/basicBot.js');})();`

-If this does not work, go to https://raw.githubusercontent.com/CustomCraftDev/basicBot/master/basicBot.js and copy paste its content into your console (accessible in chrome by pressing f12) when on plug.dj in your community.
+If this does not work, go to https://raw.githubusercontent.com/CustomCraftDev/basicBot/master/basicBot.js and copy paste its content into your console (accessible in most browsers by pressing f12) when on plug.dj in your community.

 ==============================================================================================